 Level 0: No automation (equivalent to SAE level 0).

 Level 2: Combined function automation (SAE level 2).

 Level 3: Limited self-driving automation (SAE level 3).

-Level 4: Full self-driving automation (SAE level 4 and 5 combined).
+Level 4: Full self-driving automation (more or less SAE levels 4 and 5 combined).

 NHTSA deprecated their levels in 2016 to adopt the SAE levels.

-SAE launched their first Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles in 2014, with updates in 2016 and 2018.
-While the levels themselves did not change since 2014, the descriptive language in the standard has become significantly richer and more clarifying over time.
+SAE launched their first Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles in 2014, with updates in 2016, 2018, and 2021.
+While the level definition itself hasn’t changed since 2014, the descriptive language in the standard has become significantly richer and more clarifying over time.

 Level 0: No Driving Automation—The performance by the driver of the entire Dynamic Driving Task (DDT), even when enhanced by active safety systems.

 Level 1: Driver Assistance—The sustained and Operational Design Domain (ODD)-specific execution by a driving automation system of either the lateral or the longitudinal vehicle motion control subtask of the DDT (but not both simultaneously) with the expectation that the driver performs the remainder of the DDT.